hk-kaden-kim/hk-kaden-kim/README.md

 Hello there 👋

 I am an artificial intelligence expert who combines mechanical engineering and sensing technology.
-I understand data processes, from gathering and cleansing to analysis and ML model training.
+I am passionate about building data processes, from gathering and cleansing to analysis and ML model training.

 Thanks for visiting!